limex/gravel-cartocss-style/docs/DOCKER.md

 ```
 PG_WORK_MEM=128MB PG_MAINTENANCE_WORK_MEM=2GB \
-OSM2PGSQL_CACHE=2048 OSM2PGSQL_NUMPROC=4 \
+OSM2PGSQL_CACHE=2048 OSM2PGSQL_NUMPROC=3 \
 OSM2PGSQL_DATAFILE=taiwan.osm.pbf \
 docker-compose up import
 ```

+### Personal Notes:

+OSM2PGSQL_CACHE is for the --cache parameter.
+Expected number, for MB (https://osm2pgsql.org/doc/manual.html)

+Memory Considerations:
+The amount of memory required depends on the size of your input OSM file.
+Whether you’re dealing with a city-sized extract or the entire planet, memory needs vary significantly.
+**As a general guideline, you should have at least as much main memory (RAM) as the size of the PBF file containing the OSM data.
+For processing a planet file, a minimum of 64 GB RAM is recommended, although 128 GB is even better. osm2pgsql won’t function with less than 2 GB RAM.**
 Variables will be remembered in `.env` if you don't have that file, and values in the file will be applied unless you manually assign them.
 Depending on your machine and the size of the extract the import can take a while.
 When it is finished you should have the data necessary to render it with CyclOSM.

 ## Test rendering